ZeinabRabea/SuffixAligner/README.md

 * [-O, --Output] Prefix name of the output SAM file produced by SuffixAligner [default: <Genome_File_Prefix>.sam]
 * [-h] Help
 ```

-# Read files
-SuffixAligner align sequencing reads given in fastq format to reference genome given in fasta format.
-Also, SuffixAligner can read directly the sam files given in sam format which genertated from other aligner and search for solution for unmapped read.
-# Outputs
+#### Notes:
+- Starting and Ending Reads Indicies are used when you are interested in a small subset of reads and the indicies are corresponding to the reads positions in the sequencing files.
-The output of SuffixAligner is suffix array in text format from the step of indexing in the file:
+- The default parameters setting of the SuffixAligner is considering the whole set of sequencing data.

-            <Genome_file>.SA.txt

-The output of the step of mapping is sam file in the file:

-            <Genome_file>.sam
-            Or
-            <Output_file>.sam
+- The SAM option is used when you would like to improve the number of mapping reads produced by the other aligners.

-SuffixAligner also reports the following on the screen:
+- SuffixAligner also reports the following on the screen:

-•	Genome length
+        1. Genome length

-•	Number of read

-•	Number of read in sam file
+        2. Number of Sequencing Reads in both cases (i.e. reading sequencing data or SAM files)

-•	Number of unmapped read in sam file
+        3. Number of unmapped Reads in the SAM files